 Dana Nessel, Michigan’s 54th Attorney General, began her legal career as an Assistant Prosecutor in the Wayne County Prosecutor’s Office.
 For more than a decade, she was assigned to a number of elite units within the office.
 Nessel is also recognized as one of the premier litigators of LGBTQ issues in Michigan.
-And in 2016, she and Wayne County Prosecutor Kym L. Worthy created the Fair Michigan Justice Project, a first of its kind task force which investigates and prosecutes hate crimes committed against the LGBTQ community.
+In 2016, she and Wayne County Prosecutor Kym L. Worthy created the Fair Michigan Justice Project, a first of its kind task force which investigates and prosecutes hate crimes committed against the LGBTQ community.
 Nessel has received numerous awards for her civil rights initiatives, including the “Champion of Justice” award from the Michigan State Bar Association.

 Former U.S. Attorney for Michigan's Eastern District, Barbara McQuade will join Preet onstage to discuss strains on the rule of law under the Trump administration, Congressional efforts to hold the president accountable, and the outlook for impeachment.